kefits/Implementation-of-Some-Algorithms/README.md

 # Implementation-of-Some-Algorithms
-This repository has some some program scripts implementing some algorithms.
+This repository has the program scripts implementing some algorithms.